kg4zow/remarkable.jms1.info/src/templates/index.md

 * `filename` = The filename of PNG/SVG file, without the extension.

-    Most of the built-in templates have both `.png` and `.svg` files, My *guess* is that ...
+    The built-in templates have both `.png` and `.svg` files.
+From what I can tell ...

-    * The software looks for an `.svg` file before looking for a `.png` file, and uses whichever one it finds first.
+    * The software looks for a file with this name plus `.svg`, in the `/usr/share/remarkable/templates/` directory.
+    * If it doesn't find one, it looks for a file with this name plus `.png`, also in the `/usr/share/remarkable/templates/` directory.
+    * If it doesn't find either one, it skips that template.
+    * If the file that it finds is actually a symlink, the software ends up reading whatever file the symlink *points to*, without knowing that it *is* a symlink to begin with.

-    * With `.svg` files, the software is able to "repeat" a pattern when doing the "infinite scrolling" thing (i.e. if you scroll the page down to keep writing).
+    My *guess* is that with `.svg` files, the software is able to "repeat" a pattern when doing the "infinite scrolling" thing (i.e. if you scroll the page down to keep writing).

 * `iconCode` = Unicode character number used as the template's icon in the "template chooser" interface.